RichardRed0x/politeia-digest/issue-003.md

 ![Chart showing votes over time for the PR proposals, and a table of other stats - by @snr01](img/issue003/snr01-pr-infographic.png)

 The chart indicates that there were short intervals where significant blocks of tickets voted, typically for one proposal and against another.
+The most significant instance was on the 3rd day of the voting period, when in a single hour 4,713 tickets voted Yes on Ditto and 4,716 voted No on Wachsman.
+That could be one large Decred holder voting their tickets at once, or several who happened to vote in the same hour.

-Analysis of the tickets indicates that almost every ticket that votes on the Wachsman proposal also voted on the Ditto proposal (98%), whereas 39% of the tickets that voted on Ditto did not vote on Wachsman.
+Analysis of the tickets indicates that almost every ticket that voted on the Wachsman proposal also voted on the Ditto proposal (98%), whereas 39% of the tickets that voted on Ditto did not vote on Wachsman.
+The divergence in voting rates happened after that big block of votes on day 3.
+It is likely a reaction to the big block of votes making it seem unlikely that the Wachsman proposal would pass.

+The Ditto proposal's approval rate steadily decreased after this, and was at less than the required 60% for much of the last few days, until a late surge in Yes votes pushed it over the line.

-Of the 12,937 tickets that voted on both proposals, 61.2% voted for one and against the other, 22.6% voted Yes on both, and 16.2% votes No on both.
+Of the 12,937 tickets that voted on both proposals, 61.2% voted for one and against the other, 22.6% voted Yes on both, and 16.2% voted No on both.
+There are significant groups within the community who wanted neither firm to be hired, and who were happy with either/both.

+Work on a more efficient way of re-formatting the data to make it amenable to analysis was also discussed in the channel.

 ### Documentation for Politeia data

 A [pull request](https://github.com/decred/dcrdocs/pull/679) is open to add a page about navigating Politeia data to the docs site.